brain-bootstrap/codex-brain-bootstrap/README.md

 You fire up `codex` in your monorepo.
 You ask it to add a feature.

-It doesn't know `yarn turbo build` is the right command, not `npm run build`.
+It doesn't know `yarn turbo build` is the right command, not `pnpm build`.
 That you use Biome, not Prettier.
 That your `@company/utils` already has `formatDate()` — so it installs `date-fns` and writes a new one from scratch.

 **It doesn't know your codebase.
 It doesn't know your team.
 It doesn't know your rules.**